StepanMelnik/SpringMicroservices/README.md

 ## Logs
 Modules use logback-spring.xml configuration file.

-All log files shared in TODO
+All log files shared in /var/log/microservices folder.

+TODO share all events in Logstash.

 ## TODO
 * Add UI